begumdogru/book-order-system/README.md

 - **Database**: You can use either a relational database (H2 is an option) or a non-relational database.
 - **Restful Endpoints**: Implement RESTful API endpoints.
 - **Clean Code**: Ensure clean and maintainable code.
-- **Testing**: Provide unit and integration tests with at least 50% functionality coverage.
 - **Documentation**: Include brief design documentation, tech stack details, and instructions on how to start the project.
 If necessary, provide credentials and highlight any assumptions.
-- **Containerization**: Containerize the application using a tool like Docker.

 ## Must-Have Requirements